kiwigod/DataScience/README.md

       z z z
 >_formatting of a sensor measurement_

+Where 'x' is the sensor number, 'y' is a static value per patient, and 'z' forms a 3x3 matrix transcribing the patient's movement.

 We've stored the raw and converted data in the same place.
 This is for the sake of simplicity and easy retrieval.
 We still use the raw data for visualizing the patient's movement.
 SHOULD REMOVE[My contributions towards the visualizations was quite minimal, apart from offering help when someone was stuck.
 I did save the absolute path to the raw data files